smdorval/presto/presto-docs/src/main/sphinx/querygrid.rst

 ******************

-Teradata provides low latency high performing connectors that supports high concurrency and parallel processing between Teradata and Presto.
+Teradata provides low latency high performing connectors that support high concurrency and parallel processing between Teradata and Presto.

 The Teradata-To-Presto QueryGrid connector can initiate a query from